Talking with my wife, and she made a suggestion: Why not finish your time with DigiByte with more of a “celebration” of what you’ve done?

 I want to start by thanking all those who followed me on YouTube:

-Although not all that I participated in ended up on that channel (A good number were me being a guest speaker on others channels talking about DigiByte), I started a DigiByte-related podcast, did over 250 update videos, and was interviewed countless times.
+Although not all that I participated in ended up on my own channel (A good number, at least one a week, were me being a guest speaker on others channels talking about DigiByte), I started a DigiByte-related podcast, did over 250 update videos, and was interviewed countless times.
 All up totalling over 500 across the last couple of years.
 What started as a friend simply suggesting I step up and fill the void in 2019 became a near daily occurrence keeping people updated with what was going on.